gauthamp10/teched2025-XP264/README.md

      - SAP Cloud Logging,
      - SAP HANA Cloud,
      - ArgoCDaaS,
-     - BTP Connectivity services,
+     - SAP BTP Connectivity services - Destination service, Connectivity service, Cloud Connector, Connectivity Proxy and Transparent Proxy
-     - S4/HANA On-premise (private cloud) with SAP Cloud Connector in the private network.
+     - S4/HANA On-premise (private cloud) with the Cloud Connector in the private network.

   * All of the SAP Kyma environments have been configured to the same template (via terraform automation).

   * Last but not least, you will be able to *play* with a pre-deployed SAP Build multitenant application deployed to one of the kyma clusters.